JackQiu09/Item_Trading_Platform/README.md

 # Item_Trading_Platform

-This is a school project that I worked a team of classmates.
+This is a school project that I worked on with a team of classmates.